 If you’ve been reading my blog, you know I have never been a huge fan of the classical startup scene.
 Recently I did a lot of research about other startup models, such as the Zebra movement, the Responsible Startup trend, and the post-growth philosophy.
 Models based on sustainability and long-term profitability as opposed to exponential growth aimed at a big exit.
 A more respectful model for the consumers, the entrepreneurial ecosystem, and our communities at large.

 All those initiatives reconciled me with the startup ecosystem.
-I was wrong, it’s not the startup scene that’s broken, it’s the unicorn business model.
+I was wrong, it’s not the startup scene that’s broken, it’s the “classical” unicorn business model.

 In this blog post, I explain why I don’t want my company to be such a “classic” unicorn.
 I am not talking here about the valuation, but about the spirit and philosophy behind the classical definition of “unicorn startup”.
 I know, I know, that may seem like a weird claim.
 Everybody wants to get a whole lot of money from investors, exit big, and become the next Zuckerberg… Right?

 Well, not me.
 Don’t get me wrong, I love money as much as the next guy.
 I mean, I really want my company to be valued at 1bn euros, of course.
-But I think unicorns are harmful to their customers, their employees, the startup ecosystem, and, well… all of us.
+But I think the unicorn philosophy can be harmful to their customers, their employees, the startup ecosystem, and, well… all of us.

 Unicorns are harmful

 it’s not just me.
 For some time now entrepreneurs, founders, startup communities, and even some investors, are looking for alternatives to a business model that does not resonate with their ideas, values, and principles.